jasonsbeer/AmigaPCI/TechnicalManual.md

 ### 1.6 Human Interface Devices (HID)

 The AmigaPCI support human interface devices (HID) via the two USB ports.
 Only keyboards and mice are supported.
 Support is supplied via the on-board STM32F205RET7 microcontroller, which translates the HID inputs into Amiga compatable signals.
-The mouse HID signals are shared with the JOY1 port (see 1.8.4) and are diode protected.
-This is to prevent +5V from any devices on the JOY1 port from feeding into the microcontroller.
+The mouse HID signals are shared with the JOY1 port (see 1.8.4) via a 74LVC245 buffer.
+HID input to the shared port is only active when the HID mouse is actively being used.
+When the HID mouse is not actively being used, the buffer outputs are tristate and will not adversely affect input from a device on JOY1.

+**NOTE:** Using an HID mouse and a device on JOY1 at the same time will result in udersireable behavior.

 ### 1.7 Audio